Prambanan: The temple compound

 The Prambanan compound is also known as Rara Jonggrang complex and is named after the popular legend of Rara Jonggrang.
 There were once 240 temples standing in this Shivaite temple complex, either big or small.
-Today, all of eight main temples and eight small shrines in the inner zone are reconstructed, but only six out of the original 224 pervara temples are renovated.
+Today, all of the eight main temples and eight small shrines in the inner zone are reconstructed, but only six out of the original 224 pervara temples are renovated.
 The majority of them have deteriorated; what is left are only scattered stones.
 The Prambanan temple complex consists of three zones; first the outer zone, second the middle zone that contains hundreds of small temples, and third the holiest inner zone that contains eight main temples and eight small shrines.